How Do I Prevent Fleas And Ticks On My Puppy?

 Importance of Preventing Fleas and Ticks

 As a responsible puppy owner, it is crucial to prioritize the prevention of fleas and ticks.
-These small parasites may seem harmless, but they can pose serious dangers to your furry friend's health and well-being.
+These small parasites may seem harmless, but they can pose serious dangers to your furry friend's and well-being.
 Fleas and ticks not only cause discomfort for your puppy but can also transmit diseases and lead to various health risks.
 By taking proactive steps to prevent fleas and ticks, you can ensure the optimal health and happiness of your beloved pet.

 Dangers of Fleas and Ticks